psonagara/SmartHealth/README.md

         ```
         and checking if the `MapperImpl` classes are generated under
         `build/generated/sources/annotationProcessor/java/main/com/ps/mapper/`.
         If generated, the application should start.
+You may need to link source file as above location based on your IDE.

      b) Enabling **Annotation Processing** in your IDE settings.

    > ⚡ Tip: If you frequently modify mapper interfaces, enabling annotation processing in your IDE is recommended.
 Otherwise, you’ll need to rebuild the project every time via Gradle.